akyoto/q/docs/readme.md

 - VS Code (basic highlighting): Clone the [vscode-q](https://git.urbach.dev/extra/vscode-q) repository into your extensions folder
 - Neovim support is planned.

+### I can't contribute but can I donate to the project?

+Yes, you can [donate](https://buy.stripe.com/4gw7vf5Jxflf83m7st) if you live in a country supported by Stripe.
+The payment is classified as a "cash donation".

+### If I donate, what will my money be used for?

+Server infrastructure and support for existing and new architectures.

 ### How do I pronounce the name?

 /ˈkjuː/ just like `q` in the English alphabet.